ShaelinB/470/HW 6 - Light Theremin/README.md

 <img src="Connecting Power.jpeg" alt="Connecting Power" width = 500>

 Step 2: I connected my piezo to the breadboard and connected one end to ground and the other end to digital pin 8.
-Piezo's are not polarized so it doesn't matter what side is connected to what.
+Piezos are not polarized so it doesn't matter what side is connected to what.

 <img src="Connecting Piezo.jpeg" alt="Connecting Piezo" width = 500>